Automattic/pocket-casts-android/.github/pull_request_template.md

 ## Description
-Adds into the Sleep Timer the feature of sleeping by episodes Changed the layout of the minute presets
+Adds into the Sleep Timer the feature of sleeping by episodes<br>
+Changed the layout of the minute presets